ArcticLatent/ArcticDownloader-lin/README.public.md

   sudo pacman -S gstreamer gst-plugin-gtk
   ```

-- If you already ran my post-install script from <https://github.com/ArcticLatent/post-linux>, you’re all set—those packages are included.
+- If you already ran my post-install script from <https://github.com/ArcticLatent/post-linux> (the helper that installs GPU drivers, codecs, hardware acceleration, and other essentials per distro), you’re all set—those packages are included.
 - Some Civitai creators require you to be logged in to download their LoRAs.
 If you see an “unauthorized” download error, create a free API key on the Civitai website, paste it into the LoRA section inside Arctic Downloader, and hit Save.
 - Your API key never leaves your machine.
 It’s stored in the local configuration file and only attached to the authenticated download request sent to Civitai.